 Difficulty The Welsophyllia radiata is moderately easy to care for, they only need a low to moderate light and gentle water movement.
-They must not be placed where sand or debris will collect on its surface, or on rockwork where it can fall, or anywhere sharp objects can lacerate its tissues.
+They must not be placed where sand or debris will collect on its surface, or on rockwork where it can fall, or anywhere sharp objects can lacerate the tissue.
 The most important care that must be exercised for a long lasting and healthy coral is feeding.
-They are voracious eaters, and if not fed well can start to recede.
+They are voracious eaters, and if not fed well will start to recede and die.

 Aggressiveness It is peaceful, with no sweeper tentacles.
-There needs to be plenty of space between it and other corals that have sweeper tentacles so they cannot get stung.
+It can be close to peaceful corals, but there needs to be plenty of space between it and aggressive corals that have sweeper tentacles that can hurt the brain coral.

 Provide Low to moderate lighting.
 If it will be exposed to brighter lighting it needs to be acclimated to the high lights in the tank very slowly, as it is not usually exposed to intense lighting in the ocean because of its depth.
 Start out with low lighting, positioning the polyps to face out (versus upwards) and have it shaded by rock or something within the tank.
 The lighting can gradually get stronger over a long time period (Months not days), make small changes very slowly.

 A mature, well-fed live rock/reef environment is what is needed for your Folded Brain Coral, along with some fish for organic matter production, and dissolved organics.
-Have an area of substrate that is free from rocks or other sharp objects to put your Wellsophyllia Folded Brain coral on.
-Placing it in rock work can cause the flesh to be lacerated, leading to disease and death.
+Place on the floor near an area of substrate that is free from rocks or other sharp objects.
+Warning: Placing your brain coral on rock work can cause the flesh to be lacerated, leading to disease and death.